HoGentTIN/linux-training-hogent/modules/advanced_permissions/030_advanced_permissions_theory.md

 Changing your password requires an update of this file, so how can normal non-root users do this?
-Let\'s take a look at the permissions on the `/usr/bin/passwd`.
+Let's take a look at the permissions on the `/usr/bin/passwd`.

     root@linux:~# ls -l /usr/bin/passwd